A Washington-based think tank’s recent report warned that Temu is ‘an information-gathering spyware program masquerading as an e-commerce site.’

 “With its deep access, it can log user activity beyond that which takes place in the app, monitor emails and messages, activate the microphone and camera, and log user movements through GPS data and Wi-Fi-connectivity,” Rinaldo wrote.

 Any data that Temu may collect could end up in the hands of China’s communist regime.
-So far, there is “no evidence” that Temu has handed over its user data to the CCP, Rinaldo said, but warned that the retailer could be forced to comply under “legal obligations.”
+So far, there is “no evidence” that Temu has handed over its user data to the CCP, Rinaldo said, but she warned that the retailer could be forced to comply under “legal obligations.”

 Chinese laws, such as the National Intelligence Law of 2017 and the 2021 Data Security Law, authorize the communist regime to harvest data from China-based commercial entities.

-The CCP could also compel Temu to turn over data via its parent company PDD Holdings, since the latter is linked to China’s state-owned People’s Data Management, Rinaldo said.
+The CCP could also compel Temu to turn over data via its parent company, PDD Holdings, since the latter is linked to China’s state-owned People’s Data Management, Rinaldo said.

-The regime could potentially combine Temu’s data with other hacked data, such as the stolen data from the 2015 breach of the U.S. Office of Personnel Management, to “develop targeting matrices for human intelligence or influence operations,” according to Rinaldo.
+The regime could combine Temu’s data with other hacked data, such as the stolen data from the 2015 breach of the U.S. Office of Personnel Management, to “develop targeting matrices for human intelligence or influence operations,” according to Rinaldo.

 The 2015 cyber attacks compromised data belonging to more than 21 million current, former, and prospective federal employees and members of their families.